opws/opws-dataset/docs/fields.md

 ## password.reset.flow.change.form.newpassword.characters, password.reset.flow.change.form.repeat.newpassword.characters

-Whether the "new password" inputs have typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).
+Whether the "new password" inputs have typed characters `masked` or `shown`, or, if visibility can be toggled, `showable` or `maskable` (from the default states, respectively).

 ## password.reset.flow.change.form.repeat.newpassword.input